Emergence of Floquet edge states in the coupled Su-Schrieffer-Heeger model: Introduction

+Some realizations of this one dimensional chain have been put forward in references\cite{Platero2013,Nature2013_Kitawaga,Meier2016,acoustic-ssh,Nature2019Xie}.
 Further studies have considered the role of interactions in the SSH model.
 For instance, upon the application of an external static electric field to the one-dimensional SSH model, it is shown in reference \cite{Zak2020} that an anomalous phase dielectric response can be found.
 In addition, recent works\cite{dal2015floquet, StJean} explore the role of periodically driving interactions in a single chain system and found via the associated non-equilibrium Zak phase\cite{Zak1989} that nontrivial topological phases arise which enrich the associated phase diagram among trivial and nontrivial sectors.
-This Zak phase is directly related to the winding number which is a well established topological invariant, and intuitively can be understood to characterize the number of times a closed curve encircles a given point in parameter space.
+This Zak phase is directly related to the winding number which is a well established topological invariant, and intuitively can be understood to characterize the number of times a closed curve encircles a given point in momentum space.
 In physical systems, the nontrivial nature of the winding number is directly related to the emergence of states at the boundaries of the sample.
 Therefore, these emergent states are also termed edge states.